index prop replaced with reduce

 <v-select @input="doSomething" />

-event has been removed.
-This event was redundant, input
+Additionally, the change event has been removed.
+This event was redundant, input should be used

 instead.